Debasishsaha123/MARKET-BASKET-ANALYSIS/README.md

       Lift (A => B) = 1 means that there is no correlation within the itemset.
       Lift (A => B) > 1 means that there is a positive correlation within the itemset, i.e., products in the itemset, A, and B, are more likely to be bought together.
       Lift (A => B) < 1 means that there is a negative correlation within the itemset, i.e., products in itemset, A, and B, are unlikely to be bought together.

+## Advantages of Market Basket Analysis

+There are many advantages to implementing Market Basket Analysis in marketing.
+Market basket Analysis(MBA) can be applied to data of customers from the point of sale (PoS) systems.

+It helps retailers with:

+1.Increases customer engagement

+2.Boosting sales and increasing RoI

+3.Improving customer experience

+4.Optimize marketing strategies and campaigns

+5.Help to understand customers better

+6.Identifies customer behavior and pattern